NinVoido/spotify-vpn/doc/man-sections/link-options.rst

   default for ``--mssfix`` otherwise.

-  The ``--mssfix`` option only makes sense when you are using the UDP protocol for OpenVPN peer-to-peer communication, i.e. ``--proto udp``.
+  The ``--mssfix`` option only makes sense when you are using the UDP protocol for spotify peer-to-peer communication, i.e. ``--proto udp``.

   ``--mssfix`` and ``--fragment`` can be ideally used together, where ``--mssfix`` will try to keep TCP from needing packet fragmentation in